georust/gpx/README.md

 ```

 ### Write to string
 `write` will write the GPX output to anything that implements `std::io::Write`.
-To save the output to a string, use a mutable `BufWriter` to write it to a vector, and then convert the vector to a string.
+To save the output to a string, write it to a UTF-8 vector, and then convert the vector to a string.
 ```rust
 let mut vec: Vec<u8> = Vec::new();
 gpx::write(&gpx, &mut vec)?;